keithhubner/100-days-of-code/log.md

 ### Day 1: June 21, 2021

-**Time spent: 30mins
+**Time spent: 1 hour
-**Today's Progress**: Started following course on building to-do list app using CSS and JS
+**Today's Progress**: Started following course on building to-do list app using CSS and JS, formatting using bootstap and fontawsome